Iconolatry: Overview

-Depictions of icons bearing the image of God the Father were forbidden in the Orthodox Church, unless depicted in the context of the Revelation or Apocalypse of Saint John, where God the Father is described as an older version of Jesus.
+Depictions of icons which bear the image of God the Father and the Holy Spirit were forbidden in the Orthodox Church, unless they were depicted in the context of the Revelation or the Apocalypse of Saint John, where God the Father is described as an older version of Jesus.
 Some prefer the depiction of God in the icon type of Rublev's Holy Trinity.
-Others believe that, as no-one has ever seen God the Father, he should never be depicted in icons, while Jesus, who was seen by human eyes, is allowed to be pictured.
+Others believe that, because no-one has ever seen God the Father, he should never be depicted in icons, while Jesus, who was seen by human eyes, is allowed to be pictured.